 Yellow Brick House is committed to ending violence against women, and an informed and aware public is an important step in that journey.
 Take a look at the education programs we provide, and ask how you can participate.

-Classroom/Group Workshops: Specifically designed for students in Grades 7- 12, trained facilitators provide dynamic and interactive workshops (now virtual!)
+Classroom/Group Workshops: Specifically designed for students in Grades 6-12, trained facilitators provide dynamic and interactive workshops (in-person and virtually!)

-Upon successful completion of modules, you gain access to 10 downloadable lesson plans for ages 13-17.
-These plans provide discussion prompts, activities and resources specific to the topic of interest.
+Upon successful completion of Modules 1-3, you will gain access to 10 downloadable lesson plans for ages 13-17.
+These plans provide discussion prompts, activities, and resources specific to the topic of interest.

-Funding for this unique program was provided by Ontario Trillium Foundation
+Funding for Modules 1-3 was provided by the Ontario Trillium Foundation.

 Healthy Homes provides information and workshops to newcomers and immigrants to Canada about abuse and healthy relationships.